fzbingmo/TII-GCAT-FCMAC/README.md

 ## Note

-The source code files in this repository have been **encrypted**.
-If you need access to the decryption key, please contact the corresponding author.
+The source code, simulated datasets, and pre-trained model weights in this repository are **publicly available** without any access restrictions.
+The raw real-world dataset from the 110 kV substation is not included due to confidentiality agreements with the power utility.
+For questions regarding the real-world data, please contact the corresponding author.

 ## Requirements